 Understanding history and the different ways generations thought enables one to stand back from the madding crowd.
 We become aware we’re stuck in the mud of our time and the need to free ourselves to find a broader perspective on this moment in history.
 We must not be serfs to historical revisionism and trends.
 St Paul puts it like this, “Do not be conformed to this world,” and “Renew your mind” (Romans 12:1-2).

 “Without expanding our worldview to other centuries, we become slaves to fashionable thinking,” said Paul.
 “This is an age when holding two contradictory ideas simultaneously if fashionable.”

 In modern times, campaigners flip from concept to concept without stopping to think of the bigger picture.
 They declare in a moment, “Plastic is evil, do away with it.”
 Then a pandemic appears and plastic is vogue, saving lives (PPE), and the nations of the world cannot get enough.
 It’s short-term shallow thinking.

 “Who are you following?” asks Paul’s brother Mathew, “and do they know where they are going?
 False idols are drawing crowds to a counter-Christian narrative and believers are being caught up following trends which blow away within months.”

 Brothers Paul and Mathew have published many books, produced documentaries, video clips and TV programmes which aim to set the record straight.
 “How can you know Christians laid the foundations for our freedoms unless you have access to uncensored facts?” asks Paul.
-As the author of Britain, A Christian Country, Paul’s goal was to provide a new resource for believers to free themselves for a selective narrative from secular culture.
+As the author of Britain, A Christian Country, Paul’s goal was to provide a new resource for believers to free themselves from a selective narrative of secular culture.